octobercms/docs/help-developer-guide.md

 There are some exceptions to the PSR standard used by October.

 <a name="psr-exception-methods"></a>
-### Controller methods can have a single underscore
+### Controller Methods

+Controller methods can have a single underscore.
 PSR-2 states that methods must be in **camelCase**.
 However, in Backend controllers October will prefix AJAX handlers with the action name to define a controlled context.
 For example:

     public function index()
     {